Career Pathways

+Career pathways are increasingly viewed as comprehensive systems that connect education, training, and employment to promote lifelong learning and workforce readiness.
+According to Advance CTE, a shared national vision for career technical education emphasizes that every learner should have access to high-quality pathways leading to meaningful careers, regardless of their background, age, or location.
+This vision calls for more equitable systems that align secondary, postsecondary, and workforce partners to ensure that education is responsive to labor market needs and learner goals.

+Providers

+A number of different organizations provide career pathway initiatives, these include community colleges, government departments and non-profit associations.

 Community colleges coordinate occupational training, remediation, academic credentialing, and transfer preparation for career pathways initiatives.

 Career pathways models have been adopted at the federal, state and local levels.
 Given their cross-system nature, states often combine multiple federal streams to fund different elements of career pathways models.

+US Government

 The US Department of Labor’s Employment and Training Administration had advocated for career pathways to fill the need for more highly trained and skilled workers.

-The US Department of Education’s Office of Vocational and Adult Education has also supported career pathways initiatives to provide students with postsecondary education and training to improve their skills to advance in the workplace. and recently selected five sites as recipients of grants to strengthen their career pathways efforts.
+The US Department of Education’s Office of Vocational and Adult Education (OVAE) has also supported career pathways initiatives to provide students with post-secondary education and training to improve their skills to advance in the workplace. and recently selected five sites as recipients of grants to strengthen their career pathways efforts.

 Career Pathways are often referred to as Campus Recruitment Training (CRT) in other Countries like the United Kingdom, China and India.
 This training program is taken up by Undergraduate colleges to train their students in facing placements through campuses.
 The program typically imparts training about interviews, group discussion rounds, aptitude and verbal test rounds.